 Make a large batch of your favorite waffle recipe.
 Allow them to cool completely on a wire rack.
 Place them in a freezer-safe bag with parchment paper between each one to prevent sticking.
 Toast them straight from the freezer.

-Savory Porridge and Grits
+Savory Porridge & Grits

 Step outside the sweet breakfast box with these savory, comforting dishes.